sf-wdi-21/bog-app/readme.md

 end
 ```

-* Let's quickly begin the setup of an `edit` form using our `new.html.erb` from earlier.
+* Let's quickly begin the setup of an `edit.html.erb` form using our `new.html.erb` from earlier as a reference.
 To see how the form is different we will need to render it and check it out in Chrome console.

 In `app/views/creatures/new.html.erb`